 The original Graylog use case dealt with terabytes of data, and we could not find a long-term affordable solution.
 Our open source core allows us to provide far more value to the customer since our product is priced considerably lower than our competition.
 That lower price includes collection of all data, enabling you to have an enterprise-wide standardized log platform for handling multiple use cases across security, IT Ops, DevOps, and compliance.

 Graylog’s interaction with the modern open source ecosystem has driven ease of installation to the point where there are currently 35,000 installations operating worldwide, with only a handful ever requesting on-site help with installation—even in the most complex environments.
+With Graylog Marketplace, you no longer have to wait for vendor updates to parse logs.
+The open-source community can help resolve issues.

 Solving customer issues immediately is a core tenet of quality customer care.
 Every ticket opened with Graylog is handled by an engineer; we do not employ Level 1 support staff, nor contract to third parties.
 Graylog tackles and resolves those issues quickly, rarely ending the week with any open support tickets.
+As a result, Graylog has been rated #1 by our users, received a 100/100 on service, and a net promoter score of 85 in a recent Info-Tech Research Group report.

 Ultimately, it is customer satisfaction that drives a successful software business.
 We are delighted when prospects research our product and service.
 The Graylog fan base is large and vocal, consistently trumpeting its support for the Graylog solution widely over social media and in the open-source community.